-BWFS I is 64.8 km2 in size and has an effective area for development of 49.1 km2.
-Due to existing pipelines and cables that cross the site, it has been subdivided into 4 parcels (25.2 km2, 17.8 km2, 2.1 km2, and 4.1 km2).
-BWFS II does not have cables or pipelines crossing this site; it consists of one parcel with an effective area of 63.5 km2.
-The surface areas referred to above exclude the locations of safety zones, export cables and TenneT's grid connection system including its safety and maintenance zones.
+BWFS III is 71.4 km2 in size and has an effective area for development of 64 km2.
+Due to existing pipelines and cables that cross the site, it has been subdivided into 2 parcels (46,1 km2, and 17.9 km2).
+BWFS IV is 74.6 km2 in size and has an effective area for development of 57.9 km2.
+Due to existing pipelines and cables that cross the site, it has been subdivided into 3 parcels (23.4 km2, 20.9 km2 and 13.6 km2).
+The surface areas referred to above exclude the locations of export cables and TenneT's grid connection system including its safety and maintenance zones.

-Figure 4 shows the boundaries of BWFS I and II.
-The coordinates of the boundaries, maintenance zones, infield cable corridor and safety zones are given in § 6.1.
-The cable entry zone to Substation Alpha and the coordinates of Substation Alpha and Beta are shown in § 3.7 of this document.
-All coordinates tables are published in the Memo Boundaries and Coordinates (February 2016).
+Figure 4 shows the boundaries of BWFS III and IV.
+The coordinates of the boundaries, maintenance zones, infield cable corridor and safety zones are given in Appendix C. The cable entry zone to Substation Alpha and Beta are shown in § 3.7 of this document.
+All coordinates are published in Appendix C; Boundaries and coordinates Borssele Wind Farm Zone.
+The rotor blades of installed wind turbines are only allowed within the border coordinates of the specific zone.
+No turbines or rotor blades are allowed within the maintenance zones.
+Subsea infield cables are allowed in the maintenance zones and a specified corridor toward the TenneT Offshore Substations Alpha and Beta.
+However, crossing and proximity agreements with the cable or pipeline owner need to be agreed.

-The basic bathymetry of BWFS I and II is shown in figure 5.
-More detailed bathymetry, morphodynamical and metocean information relating to the BWFZ is provided in the following chapters.
+The basic bathymetry of BWFS III and IV is shown in Figure 5.
+More detailed bathymetry, morphodynamical and metocean information relating to the zone is provided in following chapters.